alexelgt/pogotoolstomymaps/README.md

     data['gyms'][i]['lat']
 # **JavaScript script**
 Go to [this page](https://pogotoolstomymaps.alexelgt.com), select a file and press the button **Convert**.
-After that the kml file will be automatically downloaded.
+After that the exported file will be automatically downloaded.

 # **Geofences file**
 If you want to filter your results by zones you can upload a geofences file with info about them. **This file is optional**.